frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/lung-collapse.md

   linkStyle 0,1 stroke: #b10000
   style lung_collapse stroke-width: 4px
 ```

+*See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

+**Causes**: Exposure to a sudden change in pressure, such as caused by thermobaric weapons and other high-explosive devices.

+**Effects**: Impaired breathing, chest pain, and a life-threatening condition known as a tension pneumothorax, which can lead to obstructive shock, [cardiac arrest](/docs/wiki/injuries/cardiac-arrest.md#cardiac-arrest), and potentially death if not surgically treated.

 **Treatment**: Resuscitation if the patient goes into [cardiac arrest](/docs/wiki/injuries/cardiac-arrest.md#cardiac-arrest) and immediate [thoracotomic surgery](/docs/wiki/surgeries.md#thoracotomy) or [video-assisted thoracoscopic surgery](/docs/wiki/surgeries.md#video-assisted-thoracoscopic-surgery) to repair the lung collapse and prevent further complications.